I get the same look every single year.

 She loved me playing football.

-So this weekend, around the country and middle Tennessee, there will be a kid, who will run out onto that football field and the first thing he will do, is spot his mom.
+So every fall Friday night, around the country and middle Tennessee, there will be a kid, who will run out onto that football field and the first thing he will do, is spot his mom.
 Then he will buckle up, get his mind right, and go play football.

 These kids.
 These coaches.
 The parents.
-They have all been pointing to this weekend for a long time.
+The band.
+The band parents.
+All have all been pointing to Friday nights since the calendar turned to 2021.
 And when I hear the drums in the band, for me, it is Christmas in August.